ibm-cloud-docs/Cloudant/guides/replication_guide.md

 you might require cluster performance to take priority, with replication treated as a background process.

-[Advanced replication API options](/docs/Cloudant?topic=Cloudant-advanced-replication#advanced-replication) are available, which enable an increase or decrease in the amount of computing power that is used during replication.
-For example:
+[Advanced replication API options](/docs/Cloudant?topic=Cloudant-advanced-replication#advanced-replication) are available.
+These options enable an increase or decrease in the amount of computing power that is used during replication, as shown in the following examples:

 * If your documents contain attachments, you might want to consider reducing the batch_size and increasing the worker_processes, to accommodate larger documents in smaller batches.
 * If you have many tiny documents, then you might consider increasing the [`worker_process`](/docs/Cloudant?topic=Cloudant-advanced-replication#performance-related-options) and [`http_connections`](/docs/Cloudant?topic=Cloudant-advanced-replication#performance-related-options) values.
 * If you want to run replication with minimal impact, setting `worker_processes` and `http_connections` to 1 might be appropriate.
-* For more details on how replication consumes provisioned throughput capacity allocated to an instance and how to adjust from the default, see [Consumption of Read and Write Operations by Replication](/docs/Cloudant?topic=Cloudant-ibm-cloud-public#consumption-of-read-and-write-operations-by-replication) or [Consumption of Read and Write Operations by Replication for {{site.data.keyword.cloudant_short_notm}} on Transaction Engine](/docs/Cloudant?topic=Cloudant-pricing-te#replication-throughput-te).
+* For more information, see [Consumption of Read and Write Operations by Replication](/docs/Cloudant?topic=Cloudant-ibm-cloud-public#consumption-of-read-and-write-operations-by-replication) or [Consumption of Read and Write Operations by Replication for {{site.data.keyword.cloudant_short_notm}} on Transaction Engine](/docs/Cloudant?topic=Cloudant-pricing-te#replication-throughput-te).

 For further assistance about the best configuration for your use case, email support@cloudant.com.